-This initiative originates in the spirit of shared governance.
-The Senate has been a vital thought leader, creating important committees & task forces to address these issues from an institutional perspective.
-As these committees do the important and slow moving thoughtwork, informed by research and national best practices, the Provost’s Office through the VPFA has partnered both on the committee work and programming.
-This embodies an ecosystem approach to institutional change–we need to interrogate everyday practices such as “hallway asks’ ‘ for service work that can disproportionately burden certain faculty, and exclude others.
-We continue to offer training for chairs and directors, associate deans, deans, academic units, and departments to ensure we are moving forward in practice and piloting work to continue to move the dial on equity in faculty workloads and rewards.
+This initiative is based on the idea of shared governance.
+The Senate has played a crucial role in leading the way by creating important committees and task forces to address these issues from an institutional perspective.
+These committees conduct important and deliberate thoughtwork, informed by research and national best practices.
+The Provost’s Office, through the VPFA, has partnered with the committees to support their work and programming.
+This approach embodies an ecosystem approach to institutional modification.
+We must examine everyday practices such as “hallway asks” for service work that can disproportionately burden certain faculty while excluding others.
+We continue to provide training for chairs, directors, associate deans, deans, academic units, and departments to ensure that we are making progress in practice and piloting new approaches to promote equity in faculty workloads and rewards.

 This website further articulates the values, processes, and work of these “next steps” and offers ways for faculty to get involved in related initiatives.